matthewturner/httpyac-import/README.md

 * Non-javascript scripting languages
 * Non-JSON body in POST/PUT requests

-## Known Issues
-* Mandatory parameters - the sourcePath and targetPath should be mandatory but [ts-command-line-args ](https://www.npmjs.com/package/ts-command-line-args) seems to demand they be set as optional

 ## Running from the repository
 `npm run import -- -- --sourcePath=sample.postman_collection.json --targetPath=output`